 Trekking in March gives you a chance to explore the perfect landscape through different terrain.
-The forest will be in full bloom, allow the rhododendrons, bamboo and alpine forests enchant you.
+The forest will be in full bloom, allow the rhododendrons, bamboo, and alpine forests to enchant you.

 You will encounter the warm welcoming Gurung and Magar villages along with other ethnic groups.
 You will get the opportunity to explore and learn the culture, traditions, and lifestyles of the locals.